aleenatomy2802/sample_code/review_exam_final.md

 4. **Branch**: A **branch** is not usually defined as a standalone element in data structures but rather as the connections between nodes.
 In a more abstract sense, a branch can refer to a part of the tree that extends from one node to its children.
 It symbolizes the relationship and hierarchy between different parts of the tree.

 5. **Edge**: An **edge** is a connection between two nodes in the tree.
 It represents the parent-child relationship.
 The number of edges in a tree is always one less than the number of nodes because every node, except the root, is connected by exactly one incoming edge from its parent.

-6. **Depth**: The **depth** of a node is the number of edges from the root to the node.
-The root node has a depth of 0.

-7. **Height**: The **height** of a node is the number of edges on the longest path from the node to a leaf.
-The height of the tree itself is the height of its root node.

 ### Properties and Importance

 - **Hierarchical Structure**: Trees are hierarchical data structures.
 The tree starts with a root node and expands into more nodes, branching out into leaves.